Going for it: Saints could clinch 1st-round bye

 “The plan was to have him ready in the sub, to be able to play either outside or inside, depending on our coverage call,” Payton said.
 “He ended up playing more and more snaps.
 But overall, good.”

 New Orleans also has added former Oakland safety D.J.
-Swearinger and DeShawn Shead, who last played for Detroit in 2018.
-Swearinger was inactive last weekend at Tennessee and Shead was signed on Wednesday.
+Swearinger and had to play cornerback P.J.
+Williams some snaps at safety last week.
+Swearinger was inactive last weekend at Tennessee.

 RECORD RECEIVER